KhamisiKibet/PySideExtn/pages/get_started.md

   from PySide2.QtGui import (QBrush, QColor, QConicalGradient, QCursor, QFont, QFontDatabase, QIcon, QKeySequence, QLinearGradient, QPalette, QPainter, QPixmap, QRadialGradient, QPen) from PySide2.QtWidgets import *

-  #IMPORT PYSIDE2EXTN WIDGET YOU USED IN THE QTDESIGNER FOR DESIGNING.
+  #IMPORT PYSIDEEXTN WIDGET YOU USED IN THE QTDESIGNER FOR DESIGNING.
-  from PySide2extn.RoundProgressBar import roundProgressBar
+  from PySideExtn.RoundProgressBar import roundProgressBar

   #UI FILE CONVERTED FROM .ui to python file ui.py
   from ui import Ui_Form